nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 entities).
 Compared to other groups, we believe that we have put in an average amount of effort because one of the past lectures mentioned how most groups had over-exceeded the amount of effort that is actually required.

-Fortunately, some members within the group was able to experience first-hand working with others on a serious Software Engineering project.
+Fortunately, some members within the group were able to experience first-hand working with others on a serious Software Engineering project.
 For those that were more experienced, we still had new takeways when we worked with other members in the group and we were able to guide each other and receive proper feedback from other groups in class as well as hold respectful discussions within the group.
 We believe our product has some use in the real world as it is simple enough to be used and can even be extended to other uses.